Rahul-500/k3s-deployment-configs/README.md

   **`sudo apt-get update`**

-   -**Description:** This command is used to refresh the package information from all configured repositories, including the newly added Docker repository.
+   - **Description:** This command is used to refresh the package information from all configured repositories, including the newly added Docker repository.

   **`sudo apt-get install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin`**